ddemaree/dd11ty/src/content/blog/parcel-post.md

 <img src="https://images.unsplash.com/photo-1544967082-d9d25d867d66?w=1800&h=1200" width="900" height="600" />
 </figure>

-I dunno about you, but I’ve been missing the old days when we could try out some new web technique or think through some code by just opening up an editor, making a fresh `index.html`, and getting to work.
+I dunno about you, but I've been missing the old days when we could try out some new web technique or think through some code by just opening up an editor, making a fresh `index.html`, and getting to work.

-I’m generally a fan of frameworks that let you get to work with a bare minimum of boilerplate code or setup, and I’m particularly fond of tools that leverage the filesystem and/or the native syntax of the web, so that web development feels like it did back when uploading PHP scripts to a FTP site felt magical.
+I'm generally a fan of frameworks that let you get to work with a bare minimum of boilerplate code or setup, and I'm particularly fond of tools that leverage the filesystem and/or the native syntax of the web, so that web development feels like it did back when uploading PHP scripts to a FTP site felt magical.

 This is a rare feeling these days; in order to give developers the power to make powerful, scalable web apps, it feels like we've neglected or even forgotten how to make web _pages_.
 I miss the simplicity and immediacy — the feeling of _magic_ — that made web development so fun when I was starting out.

 [Next.js](nextjs.org) has some of this magic.
-It’s a React-based app framework that uses file and directory names to set up URL routes; given a file named `about/index.js`, Next will create a web page whose URL is `/about`.
-This isn’t _quite_ the old web I loved in the 2000s, because React is involved.
-That file isn’t a web page, it’s a JavaScript file that exports a component, and there are things that are stupidly hard to do without layering on ever more libraries and boilerplate.
-But what’s nice about Next is that once you install it and its dependencies, you can just create a couple of files, run `next dev`, and you’re off to the races.
+It's a React-based app framework that uses file and directory names to set up URL routes; given a file named `about/index.js`, Next will create a web page whose URL is `/about`.
+This isn't _quite_ the old web I loved in the 2000s, because React is involved.
+That file isn't a web page, it's a JavaScript file that exports a component, and there are things that are stupidly hard to do without layering on ever more libraries and boilerplate.
+But what's nice about Next is that once you install it and its dependencies, you can just create a couple of files, run `next dev`, and you're off to the races.

 ----